 - 1. Financial planning can be very complex and feel overwhelming. - 2.
-People seeking a financial planner either: Don't have the time, knowledge, or desire to do it themselves. - 3.
+People seeking a financial planner because they: don't have the time, knowledge, or desire to do it themselves. - 3.
 Find a financial planner that is right for you: CFP designation, fee-only (RIA) firm, fiduciary duty, trust, and specializes in your needs.